Ayza69420/Pygame-editor/README.md

 Mainly based on your keyboard, as everything is based on hotkeys.
 However, you need your mouse to scale rects and move things around.

+# How to use

+All you gotta do is run the "main.py" file in the main folder.
+When done, all the objects information will be stored in the "info.txt" file.

 # To-do

 - Add coloring
-- Ability to get everything's information on close
+- ~~Ability to get everything's information on close~~
 - ~~Saving~~
 - ~~Create Text~~